jbcoe/polymorphic_value/draft.md

 Copying from an empty `polymorphic_value` produces another empty `polymorphic_value`.

-[Similar wording required for move, use 'transferred', note that source is left empty.]

 Copying and disposal of the owned object can be customized by supplying a copier and deleter.